 Watermelon is an excellent source of vitamin C, providing 25 percent of your daily recommended intake.
 Vitamin C is one of several immune-boosting nutrients found in watermelon.
 Further, it’s well-established that vitamin C can shorten the length of a cold.

 Moreover, watermelon contains eight percent of your daily recommended intake of vitamin A, which helps support your immune system by enhancing immune cell function.

 6. Watermelon Helps Alleviate Muscle Soreness

-Thanks to two particular nutrients in watermelon, it’s a great addition to your post-workout snack.
+Thanks to two particular nutrients found in watermelon, it’s a great addition to your post-workout snack.

 First, watermelon contains six percent of the recommended daily value of potassium, which can help prevent muscle cramps.

 Additionally, watermelon—and specifically watermelon juice—contains the amino acid L-citrulline, which may help alleviate muscle soreness.

 Research supports the benefits of watermelon, too.
 In one study, an hour before exercising, athletes consumed either:

 - Watermelon juice alone

 Athletes who drank watermelon juice or watermelon juice with L-citrulline reported less muscle soreness.